daniela-venuta/SOEN357-Mini-Project/index.md

 ### What are the impacts of technology on health?
 Technology has the capacity to both hinder and improve our health overall, depending on how we use it.
 According to [Jon Jonson in Medical News Today](https://www.medicalnewstoday.com/articles/negative-effects-of-technology#physical-health-effects), increased use of technology, especially social media sites can lead to increased feelings of depression, anxiety and isolation.
 Other physical effects include eyestrain due to long hours spent on the screen, and the brightness of these screens, as well as sleep problems caused by blue lights.
 Finally, perhaps the most evident negative consquence that technology has on our health is the role it plays in limiting the time we take for physical activity, which leads to a large quantity of other detrimental health effects.

 However, technology can also be used to benefit human health.
 [A study published in the journal of clinical medecine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6912378/) showed that using technology as a tool to measure health metrics like heart rate and calories lead to increased physical activity, and that the ability to link these metrics to social media to share helped to improve physical acitivity rates.
 Using VR and gamification of physical activities also helps reach populations who would otherwise not be interested in fitness.
-Technology also helps indirectly by providing information about ways to access spaces to exercise as accessibility, safety, and aesthetics all play a role in how likely someone is to engage in physical activity.
 Technology also allows healthcare and health tracking to be more personalized than ever, leading to the rise of [health hacking](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4147743/) which lets people collect and analyze their own data to take their health into their own hands.

 ## Market Research
 Currently there is no app on the market that both monitors lifestyle and screen time.
 What most people do is that they use a collection of apps to fill all the functions they need so for example, they would use fitbit to improve their physical health in conjunction with apple fitness+ at the gym and lose it to build up healthy meals.
 Here follows a Venn diagram displaying what apps exist on the market and what they cover: